Gokulakkrizhna/youtube_data_harvesting/README.md

     engine.dispose()
 ```
 - In Tab2 of the Streamlit web application, data related to channels will be fetched and demonstrated, mimicking the interface of YouTube.
-Here ```channel_general_data``` will fetch all basic details of the channels and ```channel_video_url``` will fetch the latest videoid of that channel.
+Here ```channel_general_data``` will fetch all basic details of the channels and ```channel_video_url``` will fetch the latest video url from the respective channel.
  ```bash
 a = channel_general_data(channel_id)
         col1, col2 = st.columns(2)